nikitavoloboev/moonbit/README.md

 #### [Spark](https://sparkmailapp.com) - Mail client

-- My favorite email client that I love due its simplicity of UI and UX.
+- My favorite email client that I love due its simplicity of UI and UX as well as separation of emails based on their type (Inbox, newsletters) and ability to snooze emails.

 #### [Slack](https://itunes.apple.com/app/slack-team-communication/id618783545) - Team communication